Snjallræði

 Emphasis on:

-The teams involved in Snjallræði get to participate in four two-day workshops in Iceland hosted by Svafa Grönfeldt and her colleague from MIT designX.
+The teams involved in Snjallræði get to participate in four two-day workshops in Iceland based on a design-thinking based framework developed by MIT designX.
 The workshops take place every four weeks, but in between, the teams are guided by skilled experts in Iceland to further develop the solutions.
 The workshops are thematic and address different aspects of the development process, from needs and stakeholders analysis, design of a sustainable business model and budgets to networking and conduct.